andreinica01/SpaceRunners/README.md

   - 1.2: Game runnable from jar only with Eclipse terminal.

+# How to generate .jar file:
+From Eclipse terminal type:
+  gradlew shadowjar

 A game made in java made by 4 Unibo Students.